-We were told that all complaints were managed and resolved by the laboratory manager.
-We were shown a complaints log for the last twenty-four months, which was presented in a tabulated format, which captured: the date; order number of the test linked to the patient; a description of the complaint and any corrective action taken.
+Complaints were managed and resolved by the Laboratory manager.
+We were shown a complaints log for the preceding eighteen months, which was presented in a tabulated format.
+It captured: the date; order number of the test linked to the patient; a description of the complaint and any corrective action taken.

-In the last twenty-four months, there had been ten complaints made to the service which related mainly to Covid-19 results not being sent on time.
+In the last eighteen months, there had been ten complaints made to the service which related mainly to Covid-19 results not being sent on time.
 These complaints were made in the early part of 2021.
 A more recent complaint made by a patient on 16 October 2021, was that they were not served at their appointment time and walk-in patients were served first.
 In the description of corrective action for this complaint, it stated that: the "laboratory offers pre-booked appointments as well as walk-ins, staff advise patients to pre-book appointments when possible.
-Following this complaint, patients waiting in the queue are being asked about their appointment time and being served according to their appointment time and laboratory management often prioritise front-line staff."
+Following this complaint, patients waiting in the queue were being asked about their appointment time and being served according to their appointment time and laboratory management often prioritised front-line staff."